“Discover your mind.”

 The final section of the app is the Timer: ideal for unguided meditation once a regular practice has been established.
 Unlike other apps such as Insight Timer, the Waking Up app only offers a single choice of bell for which to mark the start and end of one’s meditation or its desired intervals; however, this simplicity may be welcomed by those who would find it distracting to be presented with a vast array of sounds.
 The user can select any number of minutes up to an allotted time of two hours in length, allowing them to set their own intentions and tailor their practice to work within the boundaries of everyday life.

 How much does a Waking Up subscription cost?
 Is it worth it?

 At the start of the theory section of the app, Sam Harris expresses his intention for creating Waking Up: to build the resource he wished he had been able to access when he began practising meditation.
 This sense of integrity, and Harris’ genuine desire to help others, is very much reflected in the app’s pricing options.
-Although Waking Up is more expensive than some meditation apps (priced at US$99.99 per year), Harris offers a free thirty-day trial, and potential users are also able to request a free one-year subscription if they are unable afford the cost.
+Although Waking Up is more expensive than some meditation apps (priced at US$119.99 per year or US$19.99 per month), Harris offers a free thirty-day trial, and potential users are also able to request a free one-year subscription if they are unable afford the cost.
 Furthermore, Harris also offers a full refund to anyone who subscribes to Waking Up but does not find it to be valuable, meaning that a subscription poses little risk for financial dissatisfaction and is fully accessible to everyone, regardless of current economic circumstance.